-Fynbos most threatened
+Fynbos Biome contains the most threatened species

 The Fynbos Biome – which falls mainly within the Western Cape province – contains the highest concentration of the country’s threatened species (67%) and species of conservation concern (64%).
 Over the past decade areas under crop cultivation have expanded in the Sandveld and Cedarberg regions mainly for the cultivation of rooibos tea and potatoes.
 Expansion of the wine industry has led to large areas of natural vegetation being ploughed in the Upper Breede River Valley and on the Agulhas plain.

 SANBI and its partner conservation agencies are working with industry and agriculture to conserve threatened plant species, for example: